Swanjith/D4Cos/README.md

 Since the entire root filesystem (rootfs) resides in the ramdisk, a minimum of 8 gigabytes of memory is needed for the entire userspace.
 If you do not have the required memory free, you can use `userspace-base` instead of `userspace-full`.

-We intend to move the rootfs to disk in future updates, but for now, you need to allocate a minimum of 8